 Therefore, the conilpotency and coaugmentation property of $T^c(V)$ stated in lemma \ref{Lemma:TensorCoalgebraProperties} are automatically reflected on $S^c(V)$ and $T^c(V)$.
 Similarly, they satisfy an analogous universal property: \begin{proposition}[Universal property of cocommutative graded coalgebras] ${S^c(V)}$ is cofree in the category of counital coaugmented conilpotent coassociative coalgebras. \begin{enumerate} \item The universal property reads as follows: \\ given $(C,\Gamma)$ a cocommutative conilpotent coaugmented coassociative coalgebra and given a graded vector space $V$, for each graded morphism $f: C\to V$ there exists a unique morphism of graded coaugmented coalgebras $F:C\to S(V)^c$ such that the following diagram commutes

+where $p:S(V)\to V$ denotes the standard projection.
 Similarly, $\overline{S^c(V)}$ is cofree in the category of cocommutative conilpotent coassociative coalgebra. \item In the reduced case, the unique map $F$ associated to $f$ is explicitly given by the following commutative diagram in the category of graded coalgebras:

 Namely, $F$ is given by

 \end{enumerate} \end{proposition} \begin{proof} The leftmost factorization follows by noting that the canonical coalgebra morphism $\sum_{n\geq 0} \Gamma^n$ has image in permutation invariant elements when the coalgebra $C$ is cocommutative, hence